 - recommend appropriate cancer screening for other cancers

-Adriana Olivo, NP -- I am a nurse practitioner with special training in breast cancer and colorectal survivorship issues.
-I graduated from Hunter College’s nurse practitioner program and have worked at Memorial Sloan Kettering since 2002.
+Adriana Olivo is a nurse practitioner with special training in breast cancer and colorectal survivorship issues.

-Nurse practitioner Zana Correa has special training in helping colon cancer survivors.
+Nurse practitioner Zana Correa helps colon cancer survivors.

 Your NP will work closely with your MSK treatment team.
 He or she will provide you with a treatment summary including information about all the treatments you’ve had, plus a survivorship care plan that you can share with your primary care doctor and any other medical care providers.
 Your doctors can then include this information in your overall medical plan.